 Scene from a fairytale

-The reception was decorated with forest trees and stunning foliage by Farima Perry
+The ceremony and reception was designed and decorated to create an enchanted forest theme by Farima Perry

-At the spellbinding post-ceremony cocktails and canapes party, there was a magician, singers, dancers, a love poet, portrait artist and perfume bar concocting fragrances, sketches and poems for guests.
+At the spellbinding post-ceremony party, there were bespoke cocktails crafted by Azure Bar Events and canapes, as well as a magician, singers, dancers, a love poet, portrait artist and perfume bar concocting fragrances, sketches and poems for guests.

 Then, when Sarah and John made their entrance into the ballroom for the reception, they were stunned by the magnificent scene before them.
-There were forest trees bathed in subtle lighting, foliage cascading from balloons on the ceiling, and tables and arches adorned with white roses and candles, with accents of gold, soft pink, and champagne.
+There were forest themed floral displays bathed in subtle lighting, foliage cascading from balloons on the ceiling, and tables and arches adorned with white roses and candles, with accents of gold, soft pink, and champagne.

 "It was the most beautiful sight we’d ever seen," says Sarah.
 "John and I love forests and the florists Farima Perry and Cranberry Blue had captured that perfectly.
 It looked like a scene from a fairy tale and I wanted to live in that room forever."

-Seated at the regal top table, the newlyweds and their guests tucked into a salad starter of brightly coloured heritage tomatoes, followed by chicken cooked three ways, while Sarah and her fellow vegans enjoyed a celeriac risotto with rocket and vegan cheese.
+Seated at the regal top table, the newlyweds and their guests tucked into a feast prepared by Jimmy Garcia consisting of a salad starter of brightly coloured heritage tomatoes, followed by chicken cooked three ways, while Sarah and her fellow vegans enjoyed a celeriac risotto with rocket and vegan cheese.

 "Each dish looked like a work of art," says Sarah.